LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 Parquet configuration parameters can be used in Spark:
 - as an option to the DataFrame writer and reader, example:`.option("parquet.block.size", 128*1024*1024")`
 - as a Spark configuration parameter, example: `--conf spark.hadoop.parquet.block.size=128*1024*1024`
-  - note the prefix `spark.hadoop` when you want to pass an Hadoop configuration via Spark configuration
+  - note the prefix `spark.hadoop` when you want to pass a Hadoop configuration via Spark configuration

+Support for large files:
+- Read: `spark.conf.set("spark.sql.files.maxPartitionBytes", ..)` (default 128 MB) can be used to create multiple partitions out large files with multiple rowgroups
+- Write: `spark.conf.set("spark.sql.files.maxRecordsPerFile", ...)` defaults to 0, use if you need to limit size of files being written

 A few notable options for Apache Spark Parquet DataFrame writer:
 ```